yugabyte/yugabyte-db/docs/content/latest/api/ysql/exprs/window_functions/analyzing-a-normal-distribution/do-populate-results.md

 title: do_populate_results.sql
 linkTitle: do_populate_results.sql
 headerTitle: do_populate_results.sql
-description: Part of the code kit for the "Analyzing a normal distribution" section within the YSQL window fucntions documentation.
+description: do_populate_results.sql - Part of the code kit for the "Analyzing a normal distribution" section within the YSQL window functions documentation.
 menu:
   latest:
     identifier: do-populate-results